dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns ``false`` on error.
 The specific error can be retrieved from :cpp:func:`getLastError`.

     .. error:: It is an error to call this function from within a callback function

-  .. cpp:function:: bool terminate()

-    Forcefully terminates the target process.

-    On success, the target process will end execution.
-The :cpp:class:`Process` object will record the target process as having crashed.

-    Returns ``false`` on error.
-The specific error can be retrieved from :cpp:func:`getLastError`.

-    .. error:: It is an error to call this function from within a callback function

-  .. cpp:function:: ThreadPool const& threads() const

-    Returns a reference to the internal :cpp:class:`ThreadPool` that can be used to iterate over and query the :cpp:class:`Thread` objects.

-  .. cpp:function:: LibraryPool const& libraries() const

-    Returns a reference to the internal :cpp:class:`LibraryPool` that can be used to iterate over and query the :cpp:class:`LibraryPool` objects.

-  .. cpp:function:: bool addLibrary(std::string libname)

-    Loads a library into the process' memory space.
-An event is triggered (and thus a user callback) for each library loaded, including dependencies.

-  .. cpp:function:: void setData (void* p) const

-    Inserts an opaque handle to user-defined data.
-The data is not interpreted by ProcControlAPI, but remains associated with the process.

-  .. cpp:function:: void* getData() const

-    Returns the value of the opaque handled inserted with :cpp:func:`setData`.

   .. cpp:function:: unsigned getMemoryPageSize() const